dominickjay217/notebook/content/articles/2020/09/dummy-server-in-angular.md

 ---
-title: "Using a Local Server in an Angular Project"
+title: "Using a Local Server in an Angular Project (Part 1)"
-description: "We can create a basic local server of dummy data to be consumed into our Angular application."
+description: "Part 1 of a series where we create a basic local server of dummy data and feed it to our Angular application."
 date: 2021-09-09
 tags:
   - Angular